haukepetersen/nimble/README.md

 # nimble
-For of the Mynewt BLE stack
+Fork of the Mynewt BLE stack